- Use Cases

 Yeah.
 That makes total sense.
 So, I mean, it sounds like ... and you've- you've touched on this quite a bit, already.
 You definitely want to be more, uh, proactive and try to, essentially, predict when some of these things are going to happen so that you can take proactive measures versus, you know, just finding out after the fact that somebody is leaving and has- has probably already taken whatever they planned to take to begin with.

 Exactly.
-So, by employing the behavior analytics, as I mentioned, we're able to see changes in patterns.
+So, by employing behavioral analytics, as I mentioned, we're able to see changes in patterns.
 But then there's also alerts that can be set for things that are- are signs that data is- is possibly gonna be stolen.

 If the person is smart, well maybe they're using something like obfuscation tools.
 So after they go into the database and pull the intellectual property, they're able to cover their tracks.
 Well, if we can set an alert, and this may happen two weeks before that they ever plan on leaving the company, well three weeks, if all of a sudden if someone in the organization is testing obfuscation tools, IT security teams should know about that.
 And that, those are the kind of things that we're able to- to bring to their attention, um, as opposed to it just happening off in the background.

-You know, generally when people are- are gonna be taking data, which we're really talking about data theft at this point, when they're with or have already left the company, you know, it's not something that generally happens spur of the moment.
-They're, they've put a plan in place.
+You know, generally when people are- are gonna be taking data, which we're really talking about data theft at this point when they're with or have already left the company, you know, it's not something that generally happens spur of the moment.
+They've put a plan in place.
 They've pinged a server to realize, "Oh.
 I can get access to that.
 Wow.
 Okay."
 And maybe they've downloaded a test file and put it back.

 All of those things are unusual behaviors, 'cause the day that they're gonna go to do it, they've probably tested out the software they're gonna use.
 They've probably tested about the network routes and which servers.
 Um, they may have been chatting about it with, uh, a co-worker.